SymbioticLab/Venn/README.md

 - **config/**: Contains configuration files for FL job traces (resource demands and FL job type distribution).
 Check out `/config/test.yml` for more details.
 - **trace/**: Contains configuration files for FL client traces (availability and eligiblity traces).

+## Testbed
+Venn is implemented in Propius testbed.
+Please check how to run Propius in the [Propius repository](./Propius/README.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.